pviswana/W251/homeworks/hw09/readme.md

 * The network seems to be a bottleneck because if I decreased the total number of GPUs to 1 on each VM the send and receive data size was still the same on the network indicating that it is throttling the traffic that needs to be send across the network from one node to another.

 ### Take a look at the plot of the learning rate and then check the config file.
-Can you explan this setting?
+Can you explain this setting?
 * The learning rate policy has the warmup_steps value set to 8000.
 So as we can see in the plot for the first 8000 steps it uses a small learning rate value and then starts to use the set value of 2.0 for the learning rate.

 ### How big was your training set (mb)?
 How many training lines did it contain?